swapnilxi/Company-Comparision/WARP.md

 ## Project Overview

-This is a Company Comparables Finder application that identifies comparable public companies based on a target company's name and website.
-It uses AI-powered analysis (DeepSeek API) to generate company descriptions and find comparables, with optional financial metrics integration (FMP API).
+This repository contains "AI Analyst for Startup and Enterprise Evaluation" — an application that evaluates startups and enterprises using AI.
+It analyzes a target company, identifies comparable public peers, and can enrich results with financial metrics.
+It uses AI-powered analysis (DeepSeek API) and optional financial data via FMP API, plus a RAG chatbot for interactive insights.

 **Architecture**: Full-stack application with Python FastAPI backend and Next.js frontend

 ## Common Development Commands

 ### Backend (FastAPI)

 ```bash
 # Navigate to backend directory
 cd backend